Annual canvass

 It is a legal requirement to respond to the Requests for Information we send you if the information we currently hold needs to be amended.
 Regulation 23 of the Representation of the People Act (England and Wales) 2001 outlines that electoral registration officers have a duty to request information from persons which is used to compile the parliamentary and local government registers of electors.

 If any person fails to provide the information requested, they may be liable to a summary conviction or fine which is up to £1,000.
 You can respond to our requests for information via the internet, telephone or post.
-The quickest and easiest way to respond to the form is via the internet which will save the council money.
+The quickest and easiest way to respond to the form is via the internet which will save the council money, details are on all the correspondence we send to you.